rymiwe/weather-rails-app/README.md

 ## Caching Strategy

-### Multi-Layer Caching
+### Redis-Based Caching
-This application uses a two-layer caching strategy:
+This application uses Redis for all data persistence, with a two-layer caching strategy:
-- **Geocoder Cache**: All location lookups (turning a user query into coordinates) are cached via Rails.cache, as configured in `config/initializers/geocoder.rb`.
+- **Geocoder Cache**: All location lookups (turning a user query into coordinates) are cached via Rails.cache using Redis, as configured in `config/initializers/geocoder.rb`.
 This drastically reduces external geocoding API requests and speeds up repeat queries.
-- **Forecast Cache**: Weather forecasts for specific coordinates are also cached via Rails.cache, with expiry controlled by `WEATHER_CACHE_EXPIRY_MINUTES`.
+- **Forecast Cache**: Weather forecasts for specific coordinates are cached in Redis via Rails.cache, with expiry controlled by `WEATHER_CACHE_EXPIRY_MINUTES`.
 This minimizes calls to the Pirate Weather API and ensures fast, consistent results for users.

 Both caches are independent, so a hit in one does not guarantee a hit in the other.
 This layered approach maximizes efficiency and reliability.

+### Forecast Serialization
+The `Forecast` class implements `marshal_dump` and `marshal_load` methods to ensure proper serialization when storing in Redis.
+This approach maintains object integrity while allowing efficient storage and retrieval.

+### Result Wrapper Pattern
+We use a `ForecastResult` wrapper object that encapsulates:
+- The actual `Forecast` object (when available)
+- Cache status flag (`from_cache: true/false`)
+- Any error messages
+- Location name and units information

+This pattern provides a clean API between services and controllers, making it clear what data is available and from where.

 ### Narrative Description
 1. **User submits a location** via the UI (e.g., "Portland, OR").